Hardcoreprawn/architecture/input/posts/principles/Core-Vs-Context.md

 ---
-draft: false
+Draft: false
-title: Core vs Context
+Title: Core vs Context
-description: Focus on what matters to our customers and get experts to help with the rest.
+Description: Focus on what matters to our customers and get experts to help with the rest.
-tags:
+Tags:
   - Architectural Principles
   - Architecture
   - Business Principles